Understanding Underground Incentivized Review Services: Methodology

 \subsection{Ethical Considerations}

+Our recruitment strategy, surveys, and overall study protocol was reviewed and approved by the Institutional Review Board (IRB) at our institution.

-We did not collect any personally identifying information during the course of this study.
-Since all of our interactions with the participants were online, we are not even aware of the real identities of most people.
-Only $2$ out of the $39$ agents and $5$ out of the $34$ buyers used their real-world identities; the rest of them used a fake online alias.
-As a result, we do not have any information about sensitive or protected attributes.
+We did not collect any personally identifying information during the course of this study, and as a result, we are able to maintain participant anonymity.
 All the participants were aware that the answers they provide will be reported as part of a research study.
-Participants were recruited only after they provided us consent for participation.
-All participants had the choice to decline to answer any of the questions, or withdraw their participation at any time.
+Participants were recruited and shown the survey only after they provided us consent.
+All participants had the choice to decline to answer any of the questions, or withdraw their participation at any time during the survey.
+We treated all participants and their responses with respect, and followed principles laid down by the Menlo Report~\cite{kenneally2012menlo}.

+\redd{ We analyzed the content posted in various Facebook groups to curate our list of fraudulent products.
+These groups were public and open to join for any individual with a Facebook account.
+Agents marketed their products through public posts and comments in the group, which could be read by all members (an example is shown in Figure~\ref{fig:agentlinks}).
+Therefore, we did not engage in deception to curate out list of fraudulent products or conduct our analysis. }

-Throughout the course of our study, we identified several sellers and brands which engage in the illegal activity of buying reviews on Amazon.
-However, we do not reveal their identities.
-If we were to do so, the sellers could trace the source back to our participants, which would jeopardize their anonymity.
+Finally, throughout the course of our study, we identified several sellers and brands which engage in buying reviews for their products sold on Amazon.
+We do not reveal who these sellers are; if we were to do so, the sellers could trace the source back to our participants, which would jeopardize their anonymity.
+However, in order to further research in detecting incentivized reviews, we will share de-identified datasets, interview transcripts, key operational features and evasion tactics.
+Additionally, we were invited by Amazon to discuss our research with the review integrity team, where we shared insights from our work and disclosed some key discoveries.